voidspace/voidspace.github.io/advanced-python.md

 13. THREADS AND CONCURRENCY

     Threading and Multiprocessing libraries and the dreaded GIL.
-Why it matters and when it doesn't matter, including how to avoid it with custom C/C++ extensions.
+Why it matters and when it doesn't matter, including how to avoid the pitfalls with multiprocessing and with custom C/C++ extensions.

     A dicsussion of distributed computing using techniques like message queues and distributed task libraries like celery.